 I am going with Star Trek here.
 The Gamesters of Triskelion is really the quintessential 60’s cheesy Star Trek episode.
-Its certainly not the best one, but its still tremendous fun.
+It’s certainly not the best, but it’s still tremendous fun.
 So much of what we think of when we think of Star Trek comes from this episode such as Kirk teaching an alien woman how to love, or the famous fighting music

 Its hard to believe that in 26 years they never gave the Doctor great fighting music.